nbriz/tacticalmisuse.net/manifesto/README.txt

          on Firefox: visit ->       about:debugging
                   click on ->       This Firefox
-                  click on ->       Load Temporary Add-on... navigate to the downloaded add-on/extension folder,
+                  click on ->       Load Temporary Add-on...
+           navigate to the
+"tactical-misuse-manifesto"
-                     select ->       manifest.json
+ folder u downloaded, open ->       manifest.json

           on Chrome: visit ->       chrome://extensions
                  toggle on ->       Developer mode
-                  click on ->       Load unpacked navigate to the downloaded add-on/extension folder,
+                  click on ->       Load unpacked
+            navigate to the
+"tactical-misuse-manifesto"
-                    select ->      (the downloaded + unzipped folder)
+ folder u downloaded, open ->       (the folder)

   ______
  /      \